 - Visitors who want to see the Chimpanzee and Gorilla you should choose western circuit safari.

-Tanzania Northern Circuit Safari
+Northern Circuit Tanzania Safari Guide

 The Ngorongoro Crater has a large number of the big five in a special and dramatic atmosphere.
 Surrounding the crater, the Ngorongoro Highlands are home to vibrant Masai culture and rolling coffee plantations.
 Typically, we just suggest a big game drive to the crater, because it’s small, so one day is enough.
 You can either live at the crater rim or at the Ngorongoro Highlands on either side of your game drive.

 Lake Manyara is another smaller park with flamingos, a great bird life and some truly spectacular safari spots.
 It can be used in the afternoon rather than as the target of a small journey.
-Almost all of the people who travel across Lake Manyara to the crater for a few hours to check it off the list.

-Tanzania Southern Circuit Safari
+Southern Circuit Tanzania Safari Guide

 The Selous Game Reserve is a major dry season park offering boating, walking safaris and flying camping with excellent wild dogs.

-Tanzania Western Circuit Safari
+Western Circuit Tanzania Safari Guide

 Very few travelers head to Katavi and Mahale, because the flights are simply very expensive, and there are also a few lodges available.
 If you did, you could either fly from Arusha through the Serengeti or from Dar, but through a night or two in Ruaha.
 Flights only operate a few days a week, however, so the West is usually only feasible for those with a large budget who are very willing to visit it and who will turn their entire holiday around doing so.

-Best Time to Visit Serengeti
+Tanzania Safari Best Time to Visit

 The Great Wildebeest Migration is a spectacular event where 2 million grazers circle the Serengeti in search of fresh pastures year round.
 Some months are better than others to see the herds.
-The best times are when they are the most concentrated in some areas.
+The best time are when they are the most concentrated in some areas.

 The herds cross the Mara River in the northern Serengeti from July-October.
 Here is where you get those dramatic wildebeest scenes hurtling into crocodile-infested waters.